ho-ansible/ssh/README.md

 ## Role variables
 + `ssh_port` (default: 22): TCP port server listens on
-+ `ssh_whitelist` (default: all): allow (via firewall) only these hosts to connect to server.
++ `ssh_whitelist` (default: all): allow (via firewall) only these hosts/subnets to connect to server.
 Either IPv4 or IPv6 are ok.
 + `ssh_extra_cfg`: any extra lines to put in client config

 ## Dependencies
-+ ho-ansible.iptables
+None.

 ## Regenerating host keys
 This should be done by the openssh package already: